fathmamehnoor/PreViz/README.md

 # PreViz — FIBO-Powered AI Previsualization for Blender

-**PreViz** s a Blender add-on that transforms cinematic text into physically rigged 3D scenes using Bria’s FIBO model.
+**PreViz** is a Blender add-on that transforms cinematic text into physically rigged 3D scenes using Bria’s FIBO model and its JSON-native structured prompting.
 It enables directors, filmmakers, and 3D artists to rapidly previsualize shots by converting natural language into structured scene state.
 Cameras, lighting, backgrounds, and foreground elements are generated and controlled through a JSON-native, agentic workflow rather than one-off image generation.

 PreViz is designed for speed, control, and iteration, bridging the gap between generative AI and real production workflows.